 In Short Hills, developing a business valuation in the divorce generally requires an expert forensic accountant, as well as a highly experienced asset division attorney who understands applicable legal standards and business accounting practices.
 Courts will generally consider the following when dividing a business during a divorce:

 All of the considerations pertaining to the specific business, will be considered by the forensic accountant, as well as your attorney.
 Some of the potential outcomes of having a business during a divorce include:

-Of course, there are many factors which will be considered during the division of a business when a couple divorces.
+Of course, there are many factors that will be considered during the division of a business when a couple divorces in Short Hills.
 If the divorce is shaping up to be particularly contentious—because one spouse engaged in business misconduct or attempted to diminish the value of the business, so the other spouse would get less—then this conduct may change the final division of the business.
 If you suspect your spouse and business partner is engaging in misconduct related to the business, you must tell your attorney immediately, as this is considered dissipation of marital assets.
 Under New Jersey law, the courts have the discretion to divide the business in a less than equitable manner if it can be shown the partner/spouse breached his or her duties to the business or engaged in misconduct related to the business.